vanillastatus/VanillaStatusApp/README.md

 React native has a great setup guide which should guide you through everything you need to do get started https://facebook.github.io/react-native/docs/getting-started.html

+#### Config files (required)
+#### Android (google-services.json)
+1. Visit https://firebase.google.com/ and create a free account.
+2. Create a new project
+3. Click Add Firebase to your Android app
+4. Use `com.elysiumstatus.dev` as Package name
+5. Add a nickname something like `Elysium Status Development`
+6. Click add app
+7. It should have downloaded a `google-services.json` file.
+8. Move that file to `android/app/` directory
+9. That's it!

 ## Installing
 After you have react-native running, forked & cloned the repo.
 Running the development project is simple.
 ### Android